MicrosoftDocs/office-docs-powershell/tools/office-cmdlet-updater/README.md

     - Office Online Server cmdlets are not distributed separately
     - SharePoint Migration Tool (SPMT):
        - https://docs.microsoft.com/en-us/powershell/module/spmt
-7. Run the app, type `npm start` and press Enter.
+7. Run the app, type `node index` and press Enter in order to get info for all modules
+8. Run the app for a certain module, type `node index -m <TypeModuleNameHere>`, with one of the following options - teams, skype, sharepoint, whiteboard, exchange.
+In example, you should run `node index -m teams` to run the tool for Microsoft Teams

 ## Notes
 1. The modules are installed from the PowerShell Gallery (PSGallery).